 - 3.1.
 The WMFRA Member Code of Conduct was last substantially reviewed by the Authority in June 2012.
 In 2020, the Local Government Association (LGA) have published an updated Model Code of Conduct, with some substantial changes in style and content. - 3.2.
-In particular the new model code of conduct directly incorporates requirements around the disclosure and registration of interests, gifts and hospitality.
+In particular the new model code of conduct directly incorporates requirements around the disclosure and registration of interests, gifts and hospitality. - 3.3.
+Only very minor changes from this template have been made in the version included in Appendix A to make this relevant to a fire authority context. - 3.4.
+The Appointments, Standards and Appeals Committee, in its role as the Standards Committee for WMFRA, met on 16 October and approved the proposed Code to be brought forward to the full Fire Authority.

-- 3.3.
-Only very minor changes have been made in the version proposed in Appendix A to make this relevant to a fire authority context. - 3.4.
-If the committee approve the new code of conduct, and it is approved by the Fire Authority, it is proposed that a specific training session for all members will be developed to follow the December 2023 meeting of the Fire Authority. - 3.5.
+- 3.5.
+The ASA committee also propose that a specific training session for all members will be developed to follow this meeting of the Fire Authority. - 3.6.
 Such training will also form a part of a refreshed Member Development Strategy to be implemented in the 2024/25 municipal year and will take the form of annual refresher training for all members delivered in July each year.